OriginCodeAcademy/Cohort12/Lecture/06-web-applications/slides.md

 ### Frontend vs Backend

-- Both "frontend" and "backend" are abstract categories for different types of development.
+- "Frontend" and "Backend": Abstract categories of development.
-- Vague terms scientifically, helpful for team communication.
+- Aids in task delegation.
-- Frontend: Software that users visually see and interact with
+- Frontend: Software that users visually see and interact with.
 - Backend: Software that powers frontend software behind the scenes.

 ----